 Viatris Inc. (VTRS) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 12, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., May 14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN VIATRIS INC. (VTRS), CLICK HERE BEFORE JUNE 3, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?